Koszulity of a certain dioperad: Abstract

 \section{Abstract}

-We establish that the properad $\scrY^{(n)}$, encoding bialgebras with a product of degree zero, a coproduct of degree $(1-n)$ and a rank three cyclic tensor, which satisfy a deformed version of the balanced infinitesimal bialgebra condition, is Koszul.
-This result is established by geometric methods, by studying cellular chain complexes of moduli spaces of a certain type of meromorphic quadratic differential on $\mathbb{CP}^1$, which we call cloven Strebel differentials.
-Using this geometric interpretation we can control the topology of these spaces, establishing vanishing of higher cohomology of the relevant bar complexes. \\ \\ {\it Mathematics Subject Classification} (2020).
-18M85, 30F30; 57K20, 53C12. \\ \emph{Keywords.} Properads, quadratic differentials, Koszul duality.
+We establish that the dioperad $\scrY^{(n)}$, encoding bialgebras with a product of degree zero, a coproduct of degree $(1-n)$ and a rank three cyclic tensor, which satisfy a deformed version of the balanced infinitesimal bialgebra condition, is Koszul.
+This result is established by studying specific subcomplexes of the assocoipahedra of Poirier and Tradler.
+These subcomplexes are related to a certain type of meromorphic quadratic differential on $\mathbb{CP}^1$, which we call cloven Strebel differentials.
+Using that geometric interpretation, we can control the topology of the relevant subcomplexes and deduce the vanishing of higher cohomology of the corresponding dioperadic bar complexes. \\ \\ {\it Mathematics Subject Classification} (2020).
+18M85, 30F30; 57K20, 53C12. \\ \emph{Keywords.} Dioperads, quadratic differentials, Koszul duality.